mikkybang/LetsTalk/readme.md

 - [ ] Low bandwidth consumption using selective video call transfer

-- [ ] Test coverage....

 - [ ] Add logging system.

 - [ ] Admin portal

-# Future goals (This are all considered and might not be implemented)

-- Http2 support.
-Investigate more on server push.

-- Use github.com/cloudwebrtc/go-protoo for multiple room handling.

-- If necessary, remove gorilla websocket to reduce unneccessary overheads.

-- Environment variable support.

 # Dependencies